 The next most common reason a hen may slow or stop egg laying is because of her age.
 After her first molt, she will begin to lay eggs again, but never at the same weekly rate as she did prior to that first molt.
 Each fall she will molt again, and each time she will take longer and longer to recover and begin to lay eggs again.
 After a hen’s first 2 years, she has laid the majority of her eggs that she will ever produce.

 Another reason a hen may stop laying is due to poor nutrition.
 If she eats a low-quality protein source or does not get adequate calcium or protein, she may stop laying eggs in an effort to maintain her own health.
 Inadequate nutrition can also lead to egg eating, which then becomes a hard habit to break even after a nutritional deficiency is correct

 Parasites in or on your birds may also contribute to a decrease in egg laying.
 Mites, lice and intestinal worms can lower a hen’s resistance to other illnesses and robs her of nutrients, which leads to a lack of good health and therefore a lower rate of lay.

 Hens may also stop laying eggs if they feel threatened by predators.
-I have personally experienced this when I had a hawk doing a daily fly over my farm to see if they hens were free-ranging and he could grab a snack.
+I personally experienced this when I had a hawk doing a daily fly over my farm to see if the hens were free-ranging and if he could grab a snack.
 The hens were so worried about getting attacked by a hawk that egg-laying almost completely stopped in a flock of 30, and very suddenly!

 Speaking of free-ranging, are you certain they have stopped laying?
 Hens that are allowed to free-range may begin to lay eggs in the weirdest places.
 I once found a hen laying her eggs in an old milk can I have in their yard as decor!
 Keeping the hens locked in their yard for a few days and only allowed to free-range in the afternoon or evening will help “re-train” them to use the nesting boxes again.